-To date we have supported over 30 social ventures, invested £140,000 in the social enterprise economy and provided over 500 hours of employment to individuals with barriers to employment.
-But we aren’t stopping there, we have big goals here at Social Stories Club, we envision a future where every single purchase benefits a social cause.
+To date, we have supported over 30 social ventures, invested £390,000 in the social enterprise economy and provided over 5,500 hours of employment to individuals with barriers to employment.
+But we are not stopping there, we have big goals here at Social Stories Club, we envision a future where every single purchase benefits a social cause.

 How can I as a consumer make a difference?

 The biggest impact you can make as a consumer is to buy from these wonderful social enterprises whenever you can.
 We can also highly recommend Social Enterprise UK and their Buy Social campaign as a fantastic resource for learning more about social ventures and the positive impact they can have on our planet.
 By gifting a Social Stories Club sustainable gift box you are introducing someone to the world of social enterprise where they can read the social stories behind each of the products.

 We hope you found this blog post on social enterprise helpful but if you have any more questions please do reach out to us at firstname.lastname@example.org You can also read more about Social Stories Club impact through our Impact Report on our website.

 Read More From Blogs

 The UN's Sustainable Development Goals: A Glimpse Into the Future by a social enterprise gifting company

 As a social enterprise gifting company, we look to the United Nations Sustainable Development Goals as a form of guidance for different social causes we can support.
 In each of our social enterprise gift hamper we have lots of different products each with stories supporting the goals.